Curved Koszul duality of algebras over unital versions of binary operads: Application: symplectic Poisson n -algebras

 \subsubsection{General constructions}

 Given an operad $\PP$ and a $\PP$-algebra $A$, the enveloping algebra $\U_{\PP}(A)$ is a unital associative algebra such that the left modules of $\U_{\PP}(A)$ are precisely the operadic left modules of $A$ (see e.g.~\cite[Section~4.3]{Fresse2009}).
 Let $\PP[1]$ be the operadic right $\PP$-module given by $\PP[1] = \{ \PP(n+1) \}_{n \ge 0}$.
-Then the enveloping algebra $\U(A)$ can obtained by the relative composition product:
+Then the enveloping algebra $\U_\PP(A)$ can be obtained as the relative composition product: